amirouche/scheme.rs/discourse/index.md

 # A cheatsheet on Discourse.

-**The three gates of speech** : Before you speak, let your words pass through three gates.
+## The three gates of speech

+Before you speak, let your words pass through three gates.

 * At the first gate, ask yourself, is it true.
 * At the second gate ask, is it necessary.
 * At the third gate ask, is it kind.

+## Rogerian rhetoric

 > 1. You should attempt to re-express your target's position so
 >    clearly, vividly, and fairly that your target says, "Thanks, I